yongtae-kwon/yongtae_kwon/_pages/about.md

 My fields are.
 In my job market paper, I investigate the schedule unpredictability of hourly workers in service sectors, and how this responds to minimum wage laws and extreme weather.

-Prior to UT Austin, I worked as a Research Assistant at the Federal Reserve Board in the Consumer Finance section.
-I received my BA from Johns Hopkins University in 2017, where I graduated Phi Beta Kappa.
+Prior to UT Austin, I worked as a Research Assistant at .
+I received my BA from y in 2017, where I graduated .
 You can reach me at yongtae [dot] kwon [at] utexas [dot] edu.
 In my free time, I enjoy practicing vinyasa yoga🧘 and playing baseball⚾(Go Yanks!)

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!